All positive life outcomes start with having a home in place.

 ONE IN TEN

-The government MUST commit to build one in ten new homes.
+The government MUST commit to build one in ten new affordable houses.

-Housing was affordable when government built affordable homes.
+Housing was affordable when the government built affordable homes.

 Both sides of politics (aligned) built homes, and it worked for decades – 15% of new homes in the 50s and 60s and 10% in the 70s and 80s.